Skip to main content

 When symptoms should override the timing

 If you develop symptoms, do not wait for the window period to close.
-See a clinician (per CDC and Mayo Clinic).
+See a clinician.
 Symptoms that warrant prompt evaluation include:

 Symptoms change the plan.
-A clinician may order tests earlier than the standard wait because certain assays — like a NAAT on a swab of a lesion, or an HIV nucleic acid test — can detect infection sooner than the antibody-based versions (per CDC).
-That's a clinical decision, not a self-directed one.
+A clinician may order tests earlier than the standard wait because certain assays — such as a swab of a lesion, or an HIV nucleic acid test — can detect infection sooner than antibody-based versions.
+That is a clinical decision, not a self-directed one.

 Choosing when to test in practice

-If your goal is one useful test that covers the most ground with the fewest repeat visits, most people wait around 2 weeks for the bacterial STIs and schedule the same visit at a time when the syphilis, hepatitis, and HIV windows have also had a chance to develop.
-A single blood draw at 3 to 6 weeks after exposure gives most panels a fair chance to detect what they look for (per CDC), with a follow-up at 3 months if exposure risk was high.
+If your goal is one useful test that covers the most ground with the fewest repeat visits, many people wait around 1–2 weeks for the bacterial STIs and schedule the visit at a point when the syphilis, hepatitis, and HIV windows have also had time to develop.
+A single blood draw roughly 3 to 6 weeks after exposure gives most panels a fair chance to detect what they look for, with follow-up testing if the exposure was high risk.
 For broader coverage in one visit, the Comprehensive Sexual Health Panel extends the Standard set to nine tests.

-If you don't know exactly when your exposure was, or if you've had multiple possible exposures, testing based on your most recent one — and planning a follow-up test if needed — is generally more useful than trying to time each test perfectly.
+If you don't know exactly when your exposure was, or if you've had more than one possible exposure, time your test from the most recent one and plan a follow-up test if needed.

 Sources